zaphar/ucg/docs/package-management-spec.md

       version.
 If they differ, report an error -- major version mismatches are never resolved, even if the constraint ranges technically overlap.
 This prevents a dependency written against v1 from silently being used with v2.
    b.
-List all valid semver tags from the repository.
+Collect all constraints on this dependency from every package that requires it.
    c.
-Collect all constraints on this dependency from every package that requires it.
+Compute the intersection of all constraints.
    d.
-Compute the intersection of all constraints.
+Extract the **minimum** version: the highest `>=` lower bound across all
-   e.
-Select the **minimum** version within that intersection.
+      constraints.
+Verify it satisfies any upper bounds (`<` constraints).
-3. If the intersection is empty for any dependency, report an error listing the conflicting constraints and which packages introduced them.
+3. If the minimum version violates an upper bound, or constraints lack a `>=` lower bound, report an error listing the conflicting constraints and which packages introduced them.

 ### Transitive Resolution